ChavisManzoniLab/MAS/docs/model.rst

 .. image:: https://i.imgur.com/Ct0Gdy1.png

-(Don't be afraid if you have differents colors than me, It changes)
+(Don't be afraid if you have differents colors than on the pictures, It may vary)

 | Now, it's up to you!
 Happy training !
 | See how to train a maDLC model : https://deeplabcut.github.io/DeepLabCut/docs/maDLC_UserGuide.html
 | Once the model is satisfying, the new DLC model must be referenced in the code.
+| This can be done in the config.py
+| You should change the pathway from DLCDETECTOR